Written by Angel Campa, Founder

 The Verdict

-For structured abstraction -- extracting 126 fields into a consistent schema you can import into Yardi, analyze in Excel, or feed into CamAudit.io -- ChatGPT is the wrong tool.
-It cannot process scanned PDFs, cannot produce consistent output, has no confidence scoring, and has no export pathway into real estate systems.
-Lextract is purpose-built for that workflow, and at $20 per lease, the cost is justified by the hours of manual work it replaces.
+It cannot process scanned PDFs, cannot produce consistent output across multiple leases, has no confidence scoring, and has no export pathway into real estate systems.
+The apparent zero cost hides significant labor overhead in manual reformatting.
+Lextract is purpose-built for structured extraction at $15 per lease, and the cost is justified by the hours of manual work it replaces.
 Use ChatGPT to understand your leases.
 Use Lextract to extract and operationalize the data.

 Why Teams Choose Lextract